turingschool/front-end-curriculum/projects/tier-one.md

 * DTR: clarify roles, scheduling restraints, personal learning goals at the start of the project
 * Take the time to wireframe your app.
 Think through the user flow, have a solid plan and direction for you project.
 Don't start coding without a roadmap.
+  * **Pro-tip**: Bring early wireframes and ideas to Module 1 students, friends, and family.
+Are your assumptions about how a user would interact with the application accurate?
-* Your app must be visually correct and consistent in Chrome, Safari, and Firefox.
+* Your app must be visually correct and consistent in Chrome, Safari, Firefox, and Microsoft Edge.
-* TDD: test test test
+* Test-driven development: This is essential unless you want your application to fall under the weight of itself.

 ### Evaluation Criteria